rerun-io/rerun/docs/content/getting-started/data-in/rust.md

 };
 ```

-## Starting the viewer
+## Starting the Viewer

 Just run `rerun` to start the [Rerun Viewer](../../reference/viewer/overview.md).
 It will wait for your application to log some data to it.
-This viewer is in fact a server that's ready to accept data over TCP (it's listening on `0.0.0.0:9876` by default).
+This Viewer is in fact a server that's ready to accept data over TCP (it's listening on `0.0.0.0:9876` by default).

 Checkout `rerun --help` for more options.